jamesmehorter/device-theme-switcher/readme.txt

     }`

 == Changelog ==

+= Version 1.4 =
+* Updated to the latest version of the MobileESP library which now detects some newer phones like the BlackBerry Bold Touch (9900 and 9930)

+= Version 1.3 =
+* Changed the admin page to submit to admin_url() for those who have changed /wp-admin/
+* Added a warning suppresor to session_start() in case another plugin has already called it
+* Updated language in the WordPress readme file

 = Version 1.2 =
 * Added the handheld and tablet theme choices to the WordPress Dashboard Right Now panel